Weighted noncommutative regular projective curves: Introduction

 We also show that in all elliptic cases the Auslander-Reiten translation $\tau$ has finite order, more precisely, given by $1$, $2$, $3$, $4$ or $6$, depending on the specific example; of course, over the reals only $1$ and $2$ occur.

 We end the paper with Section~\ref{sec:weighted} about the weighted cases.
 We are convinced that separated treatments of the non-weighted and the weighted cases makes the whole theory more transparent; the focus in the non-weighted cases lies on arithmetic properties (like the multiplicities and $\tau$-multiplicities, ghost group, etc.), and then the weighted case is of more combinatorial nature.
-Here our main result are formulae for the orbifold Euler characteristic, of two types: \begin{theorem} Let $\Hh$ be a weighted noncommutative smooth projective curve.
+Here our main result are formulae for the (normalized) orbifold Euler characteristic, of two types: \begin{theorem} Let $\Hh$ be a weighted noncommutative regular projective curve.
 Let $X$ be the centre curve, $\Hh_{nw}$ the underlying non-weighted curve.
 For the normalized orbifold Euler characteristic $\chi'_{orb}(\Hh)$ we have

-\end{theorem} (Here, the $k(x)$ are the local rings over the centre curve $X$.)
-Over the real numbers this yields a formula for the Euler characteristic of noncommutative $2$-orbifolds, extending the formula in the commutative case from Thurston's book~\cite{thurston:2002}: \begin{corollary} Let $\Hh$ be a noncommutative real $2$-orbifold.
+\end{theorem} (Here, the $k(x)$ are the residue class fields over the centre curve $X$.)
+Over the real numbers this yields a formula for the Euler characteristic of noncommutative (compact) two-dimensional orbifolds, extending the formula in the classical case from Thurston's book~\cite{thurston:2002}: \begin{corollary}[General Riemann-Hurwitz formula] Let $\Hh$ be a noncommutative real $2$-orbifold with underlying compact Riemann, Klein or Witt surface $\Hh_{nw}$.
 Then